Engbenjamin/Process_Document_Instructor_Draft/README.md

 ---

 ## Purpose
-If you are interested becoming an Electronics Engineer, you may have questions about best practices to prepare for landing that all-important first role after graduation.
-Core topics covered in this process document include choosing the right elective classes tailored to Electronics Engineering, building your professional porfolio to impress future employers, keeping up with industry topics and skills in the field, and networking advice to aid in your future job search.
+If you are interested becoming an Electronics Engineer, you may have questions about how best to prepare for landing your first job after graduation.
+Core topics covered in this process document include choosing the elective classes tailored to Electronics Engineering, building your professional portfolio for future employers, keeping up with industry topics and skills in the field, and networking advice.

 ---
 ## Choosing the Proper Elective Classes for Electronics Engineering
 ### Embedded Systems
-Embedded systems are ubitquitious with various domains from home electronics, aerospace, medical equipment and more.
+Embedded systems are ubiquitous with various domains from home electronics, aerospace, medical equipment and more.
 These courses will prepare you with the knowledge of software, firmware, and hardware elements and how these work together within the larger electrical system.

 Take EE elective courses in embedded systems such as EE 333 Analog Embedded Systems or CSE 474 Introduction to Embedded Systems.